nildiert/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 *If the end of the file has been reached, f.read() will return an empty string ('')*

+>If you want to read all the lines of a file in a list you can also use:
+    list(f)
+or
+    f.readlines().

     f.readline()
 >reads a single line from the file;